mewt/agungsukariman.com/content/blog/ramadan-reflections.md

 In a verse.
 In a telescope.
 In a broken moment.
 Or yeah, even in some random anime at 2AM during Ramadan 😅

-> Truth — whether uncovered through research, or held by faith —
+> Truth, whether uncovered through research, or held by faith,
 > it's still truth
 > and it still shines.